Furniture makeovers are one of the easiest ways to update your home on a budget. Learn how to paint furniture for beginners.

 Priming or Sealing

 I don’t seal or prime every piece of furniture.
-Here’s my guidelines for sealing or priming furniture.
+Here are my guidelines for sealing or priming furniture.

 Primer is great for helping make furniture white faster.
 For most pieces, I like this inexpensive primer.

-Zinnser BIN is shellac based, so it seals wood as well.
-I use it to seal wood that I need to be white.
+Zinnser BIN is shellac-based, so it seals wood as well.
+I use it to seal the wood that I need to be white.

 Click here to read an in-depth post on the best primer for furniture.

 I use shellac to seal stinky pieces and red or yellow woods.
 If I think a piece will bleed, it gets sealed.

 Pine, mahogany, and cherry woods are notorious for bleeding and ruining your paint job.
 Some pieces need 2 coats, especially where 2 pieces of wood meet.